FabiowQuixada/isml-linter/docs/rules/enforce-isprint.md

 # "enforce-isprint" Rule

-Enforces any hardcoded string or ISML expression to be wrapped in a &lt;isprint /> tag.
+Enforces any hardcoded string or ISML expression to be wrapped in a `<isprint />` tag.

 ## Known Bug
 "enforce-isprint" has a known bug that will be fixed only on version 6.0.0, as it will introduce breaking changes.